Pylons/pyramid_exclog/docs/index.rst

 configuration format, see
 http://docs.python.org/release/2.5.2/lib/logging-config-fileformat.html .

-However, :mod:`pyramid_exclog`` also has some of its own knobs in the form of configuration settings which are meant to be placed in the application section of your Pyramid's ``.ini`` file.
+However, :mod:`pyramid_exclog`` also has some its own knobs in the form of configuration settings which are meant to be placed in the application section of your Pyramid's ``.ini`` file.
 These are:

-``exclog.catchall``

-   If this value is ``true``, catch and report all errors, even those that might later be caught by a Pyramid exception view.
-Otherwise, only exceptions that are not caught by a Pyramid exception view are logged.
-   This setting defaults to ``false``.

 ``exclog.ignore``

     A list of dotted Python names representing exception types (e.g. ``myapp.MyException``) or builtin exception names (e.g.
     ``NotImplementedError`` or ``KeyError``) that represent exceptions which should not ever be logged.
-This setting defaults to the empty list.
+This setting defaults to a list containing only ``pyramid.httpexceptions.WSGIHTTPException``.
+This list can be in the form of a whitespace-separated string, e.g. ``KeyError ValueError myapp.MyException`` or it may consume multiple lines in the ``.ini`` file.

 Explicit "Tween" Configuration
 ------------------------------